IN THIS ARTICLE

-When to Seek Medical Care for Spondylosis
+When Should Someone Seek Medical Care for Spondylosis?

 Because the diagnosis of spondylosis is made with images by plain film X-ray, CT scan, or MRI scan, most people with this diagnosis have already seen their doctor.
-Reasons for re-evaluation by your health-care professional include the following:
+Reasons for re-evaluation by a health-care professional include the following:

-Medically Reviewed by a Doctor on 2/27/2015
+Medically Reviewed by a Doctor on 6/20/2016

 Must Read Articles Related to Spondylosis